Yellow-Dog-Man/ssimulacra2/README.md

 Edits have been made by ProbablePrime(YDMS), to expose SSIMULACRA 2 as a shared library suitable for C# Interop.

-Build edits to support this were made with [Kiro](https://kiro.dev/) and Claude Sonnet 4.0.
-This were mostly focused on CMakeLists.txt.
+Build Pipeline edits to support this were made with [Kiro](https://kiro.dev/) and Claude Sonnet 4.0.
+This was mostly focused on CMakeLists.txt.
+We welcome any PRs to improve the pipeline.